 3. Limit high fat and high sugar food and drinks

 Once again, this might seem like we're stating the obvious.
-However, sugary foods are likely to be highly calorific, and not provide any substantial satisfaction to your hunger cravings.
+However, sugary foods are likely to be highly calorific, and might not actually provide any substantial satisfaction to your hunger cravings.
 Additionally, sugar is clearly negative in a nutritional sense.

 4. Cut down on alcohol consumption

 While it's nice to have a glass of wine or a beer a couple of times a week, alcohol is one of the main factors in contributing to unnecessary weight gain.
 They are generally highly calorific drinks, which also inhibits our perception of how much we've drunk.

 As a result, this can lead to a greater consumption of alcohol, therefore drinking even more unnecessary calories.